Create the Life You Imagine ~ April 2019

 Every minute our bodies are engaged in this dance of transformation through the miraculous power of the human heart.
 Energetically the same process is underway.
 In five minutes of conscious breathing from the energy of your soul, you recharge the blood in your body and infuse it with soul energy five times over.
 Remember that the energy of your Soul is what animates your breath and your beating heart, and by focusing on the healing power of the heart center, you can restore yourself to balance in any moment by simply returning your awareness to the breath and to the healing power of the heart center.

 Wishing you the blessings and light of the Soul, as you create the life you imagine.

-When we enter the heart center and clear our lower triangle, the spirit energy of our Soul falls effortlessly into our heart and through our lower triangle.
-To inspire you this week, click below to find Kate's Let the Spirit Fall Like Rain to remind you to enter your heart and let love flow, by going to the Products Page on my website and just scroll down to the Transcendence CD and click the track.
+When we invite our Soul into the heart center we transcend the small self and know that in our heart there is quite enough love and quite enough power to heal ourselves and the world.
+To inspire you this week, click below to find Kate's In This Very Room to remind you of the power of the heart, by going to the Products Page on my website and just scroll down to the Transcendence CD and click the track.
 Both of Kate's CD's are available for purchase on that page.